Nigeria entry requirements for Colombia passport holders

 Return or onward ticket

 Immigration officers at Lagos and Abuja routinely ask for a confirmed onward or return ticket.
-Have a printed copy or a screenshot ready on your phone — they will not let you through without it.Required
+Have a printed copy or a screenshot ready on your phone — they won't let you through without it.Required

 Proof of accommodation

-Carry a printed hotel reservation or a signed letter from your host in Nigeria.
-Immigration may ask where you are staying, and having proof avoids delays at the counter.Recommended
+Carry a printed hotel confirmation or a letter of invitation from your Nigerian host.
+Immigration may ask where you're staying, and having proof avoids a long conversation at the counter.Recommended

 Proof of funds